ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 [Circle of the Spores Druid Damage Choice](https://www.nexusmods.com/baldursgate3/mods/11252) gives Spore druids the choice of dealing extra necrotic, acid, or poison damage with their class abilities, reducing how much this class suffers in Act 2 and creating new paths for synergy.
 [Combined with Spore Druid Extra Attack](https://www.nexusmods.com/baldursgate3/mods/4018) and the improved Shillelagh spell, Spore Druids are a very respectable frontline melee combat/utility cast/healer and a good choice for players who want to play a Druid but do not want to use Wildshape.

 Druids always have Speak With Animals prepared.
 They gain find familiar and flock of familiar at the appropriate levels.
 The Goodberry spell is buffed.
 Shilelagh is more powerful, is a permanent effect, and applies to a wider variety of weapons.
+Animal summons are improved.
+While Druids may not have many subclasses added, they are significantly better in Listo.

 ## Fighter